-- Your application is accelerated with CDN like AKAMAI, etc. which resolves based on location and you need to find out particular IP location
+Your application is accelerated with CDN like AKAMAI, etc. which resolves based on location and you need to find out a particular IP location

-- You see unusual requests pattern in your application and would like to know IP location and it’s owner
+You see unusual requests pattern in your application and would like to know the IP location and its owner

 There are plenty of tools, which can help you with this, however, here are two online tools, which I use and found very useful.

 1. IP Location